-Ministers set for Brexit powers summit
+Still no deal after Brexit powers talks

 The MSP said an agreement could still be reached, by either scrapping the section of the bill dealing with the devolved administrations completely or by agreeing changes to ensure Holyrood's consent is given before the powers are used.

-He told MSPs on Tuesday that he expects talks to go "down to the wire".
+He told MSPs earlier on Wednesday that he expects talks to go "down to the wire".

 The Scottish government has pointed to amendments tabled in the House of Lords suggesting that the frameworks are set up and run via Orders in Council, a form of procedure which requires the explicit consent of the devolved parliaments.

-Mr Russell told MSPs on Tuesday that this would "do the job" for the Scottish government, but it is understood UK ministers would not do a deal on this basis.
+Mr Russell told MSPs that this would "do the job" for the Scottish government, but it is understood UK ministers would not do a deal on this basis.

 Lord Keen, the advocate general for Scotland, has previously argued that having to seek the explicit consent of the devolved parliaments would effectively give them a "veto" over the running of UK-wide frameworks.